6 ft6 in

 2012-13 HIGHLIGHTS WITH DENVER:

-•Appeared in six games (all starts) in Denver’s first round playoff series against Golden State, averaging 18.0 points, 8.0 rebounds, 5.3 assists and 2.00 steals in 40.5 minutes.
+•Appeared in six postseason games (all starts) in Denver’s first round playoff series against Golden State, averaging 18.0 points, 8.0 rebounds, 5.3 assists and 2.00 steals in 40.5 minutes.

 2011-12 HIGHLIGHTS WITH PHILADELPHIA:

-•Won his first playoff series, as the Sixers defeated the Chicago Bulls (4-3) in the First Round.
+•Won his first playoff series, as the No.8 seed Sixers defeated the No. 1 seed Chicago Bulls (4-2) in the First Round.

 2010-11 HIGHLIGHTS WITH PHILADELPHIA:

 •Named to the NBA All-Defensive Second Team, his first career All-Defensive honor.

-•Joined LeBron James as the only players in the NBA to average at least 14 points, six assists and five rebounds.
+•Joined LeBron James as the only players in the NBA to average at least 14 points, six assists and five rebounds in 2010-11.

-•One of four players (LeBron James, Rajon Rondo and Russell Westbrook) to notch at least three triple-doubles.
+•One of four players (LeBron James, Rajon Rondo and Russell Westbrook) to notch at least three triple-doubles in 2010-11.

-•Saw his streak of 252 consecutive games played/started end on 11/7/10 at New York because of tendinitis in his right Achilles and missed 15 games overall.
+•Saw his streak of 252 consecutive games played/started end on 11/7 at New York because of tendinitis in his right Achilles and missed 15 games overall.

-•Appeared in all five postseason games (all starts) in First Round against Miami, averaging 11.4 points, 7.0 rebounds, 6.8 assists and 1.00 steal in 36.4 minutes per game.
+•Appeared in all five postseason games (all starts) of the First Round against Miami, averaging 11.4 points, 7.0 rebounds, 6.8 assists and 1.00 steal in 36.4 minutes per game.

 2009-10 HIGHLIGHTS WITH PHILADELPHIA:

-•Joined LeBron James as the only players to average at least 17 points, six rebounds and five assists.
+•Joined LeBron James as the only players to average at least 17 points, six rebounds and five assists in 2009-10.

 2008-09 HIGHLIGHTS WITH PHILADELPHIA:

-•Joined LeBron James, Chris Paul and Dwyane Wade as the only players among qualifiers to average at least 18 points, five rebounds and five assists.
+•Joined LeBron James, Chris Paul and Dwyane Wade as the only players among qualifiers to average at least 18 points, five rebounds and five assists in 2008-09.

-•Led the NBA in total minutes played and minutes per game while ranking 27th in scoring, 21st in assists, 10th in steals and 12th in free throw attempts.
+•Led the NBA in total minutes played and minutes per game (3,269) while ranking 27th in scoring, 21st in assists, 10th in steals and 12th in free throw attempts.

-•Averaged 20.6 points over the final 64 games after averaging 13.0 through the first 17 games.
+•Averaged 20.6 points over the final 64 games of the season after averaging 13.0 through the first 17 games.

-•Started all six games of the Sixers First Round matchup vs. Orlando, averaging team-highs of 21.5 points, 6.7 assists and 1.83 steals along with a team-high tying 6.3 rebounds in 44.8 minutes per game.
+•Started all six games of Philadelphia’s First Round matchup vs. Orlando, averaging team-highs of 21.5 points, 6.7 assists and 1.83 steals along with a team-high-tying 6.3 rebounds in 44.8 minutes per game.

 2007-08 HIGHLIGHTS WITH PHILADELPHIA:

-•Joined Caron Butler as the only players among qualifiers to average at least 19 points, five rebounds, four assists and two steals.
+•Joined Caron Butler as the only players among qualifiers to average at least 19 points, five rebounds, four assists and two steals in 2007-08.

 2006-07 HIGHLIGHTS WITH PHILADELPHIA:

-•One of just four players among qualifiers to average at least 18 points, five rebounds and five assists (Kobe Bryant, LeBron James and Tracy McGrady).
+•One of just four players among qualifiers to average at least 18 points, five rebounds and five assists in 2006-07 (Kobe Bryant, LeBron James and Tracy McGrady).

-•Tallied seven double-doubles and three triple-doubles, one of just three players (Jason Kidd and Kevin Garnett) to have at least three triple-doubles.
+•Tallied seven double-doubles and three triple-doubles, one of just three players (Jason Kidd and Kevin Garnett) to record at least three triple-doubles in 2006-07.

 2005-06 HIGHLIGHTS WITH PHILADELPHIA:

-•Named MVP of the 2006 T-Mobile Rookie Challenge at NBA All-Star Weekend in Houston (30 points, six rebounds, four steals and three assists for the Sophomores squad.
+•Named MVP of the 2006 T-Mobile Rookie Challenge at NBA All-Star Weekend in Houston, tallying 30 points, six rebounds, four steals and three assists for the Sophomores squad.

 2004-05 HIGHLIGHTS WITH PHILADELPHIA:

-•Made NBA debut on 11/3/04 at Boston, recording eight points, one assist and one steal in 20 minutes.
+•Made his NBA debut on 11/3 at Boston, recording eight points, one assist and one steal in 20 minutes.

-• Had 11 points, seven rebounds and four assists in the got milk?
-Rookie Challenge at NBA All-Star Weekend.
+•Tallied 11 points, seven rebounds and four assists in the got milk?
+Rookie Challenge at NBA All-Star Weekend in Denver.

-•Started all five games in Sixers First Round playoff series against Detroit, averaging 9.8 points, 4.6 rebounds, 3.0 assists and 2.80 steals.
+•Started all five games in Philadelphia’s First Round playoff series against Detroit, averaging 9.8 points, 4.6 rebounds, 3.0 assists and 2.80 steals in 38.4 minutes.

 USA BASKETBALL HIGHLIGHTS:

-• Was named a member of the 2014 USA Basketball Men’s National Team player pool but had to withdraw from consideration for 2014 World Cup due to injury.
+•Named a member of the 2014 USA Basketball Men’s National Team player pool but had to withdraw from consideration for the 2014 World Cup due to injury.

-•Started for Team USA at the 2010 FIBA World Championship in Turkey, averaging 5.7 points, 4.6 rebounds and 1.9 assists in nine games as Team USA captured gold medal.
+•Started for Team USA at the 2010 FIBA World Championship in Turkey, averaging 5.7 points, 4.6 rebounds and 1.9 assists in nine games as Team USA captured gold.

-• Was a member of the U.S. Select Team which prepared Team USA for the 2008 Olympics.
+•Member of the U.S. Select Team in 2008, which prepared Team USA for the Olympic Games.

-•Became the sixth early entry candidate under head coach Lute Olson.
+•Became the sixth early entry candidate under Arizona head coach Lute Olson.